 Parsing this segment, we have:

-• The pronoun “he” should be taken as a reference to the nearest preceding male mentioned.
-In this case, it specifies the prince who is to come stated in verse 26.
+- The pronoun “he” should be taken as a reference to the nearest preceding male mentioned.
+In this case, it specifies the prince who is to come mentioned in verse 26.
 Again, the identity of this prince will be discussed below.

 (9:27b) but in the middle of the week he will put a stop to sacrifice and grain offering; and on the wing of abominations will come one who makes desolate